malcoldtra/Cybersecurity-Week-5/README.md

 ## Notes

-This lab was a lot of fun!
-Challenge 5 was probably the most difficult because it required action from other users, but we weren't sure what that action was exactly.
+This lab was definitely more challenging than the week before.
+I still need to learn how to spot patterns in encryption methods.
+For example, a student was able to figure out that a challenge needed three rounds of decoding but I wouldn't have gotten that challenge without his help.

 ## Installation Instructions

-Setup instructions can be found on the Week 4 Lab page.
+Setup instructions can be found on the Week 5 Lab page.

 It should be noted that any browser can be used; however, Chrome and Firefox have one the most user-friendly Inspect Element interfaces.